Hyundai i30 N hatchback - Engines, drive & performance

-Even with 271bhp, the Hyundai i30 N Performance is down on power compared to the 316bhp Honda Civic Type-R and 395bhp Audi RS3, meaning if you’re after class-topping acceleration and straight-line speed, it may not be for you.
+Even with 276bhp, the Hyundai i30 N Performance is down on power compared to the 316bhp Honda Civic Type-R and 395bhp Audi RS3, meaning if you’re after class-topping acceleration and straight-line speed, it may not be for you.

 If you’re simply after great fun, the i30 N is worth keeping on your shortlist.
 While the Audi RS3 comes into its own at pretty high speeds, the Hyundai i30 N is rewarding to drive from the moment you turn the key.
 Its steering is a particular highlight, providing a huge amount of feedback and responding to the slightest movements of your hands, but without feeling twitchy and nervous when you’re on a straight piece of road.

-The engine and gearbox are perfectly paired, and a rev-matching function (which can be turned off) will ‘blip’ the engine automatically when you change gear, smoothing changes and sounding fantastic in the process.
+The engine and manual gearbox are perfectly paired, and a rev-matching function (which can be turned off) will ‘blip’ the engine automatically when you change down a gear, smoothing changes and sounding fantastic in the process.
 The Honda Civic Type R also has this feature as standard, and it’s an option on most Porsches.